5 Biggest Myths About Mortgage Refinance

 Myth 3: Selling the house will be impacted by a refinance.

-Confusion sometimes comes from other types of loans, like home equity loans or lines of credit.
-These use your house as collateral and can affect selling your home if you haven't paid them off yet.
+Confusion sometimes comes from other loans, like home equity loans or lines of credit.
+These use your house as collateral and can affect selling your home if you still need to pay them off.

 Myth 4: A credit check is not necessary.